dragonfire535/xiao/README.md

 * **plankton-plan:** Sends a Plankton's Plan meme with steps of your choice.
 * **pogchamp:** Sends a pogchamp duplicated however many times you want.
 * **scroll-of-truth:** Sends a "Scroll of Truth" meme with the text of your choice.
+* **sexy-singles:** Sends an "Sexy Singles in Your Area" meme with the image of your choice.
 * **skyrim-skill:** Sends a "Skyrim Skill" meme with the skill and image of your choice.
 * **sonic-says:** Sends a "Sonic Says" meme with the quote of your choice.
 * **sora-selfie:** Draws an image or a user's avatar behind Sora taking a selfie.